-- -k for kidding: The command do not really perform the shutdown operation in actual but broadcast warning messages to users as if the system were going down.
+- -k for kidding: The command does not really perform the shutdown operation in actuality but broadcasts warning messages to users as if the system were going down.

-- – c the option is used for cancelling the shutdown.
+- – c the option is used for canceling the shutdown.

 Restarting Ubuntu Server using systemctl command

-There are various use of systemctl in Linux machine.
+There is various use of systemctl in Linux machine.
 The shutdown command is the symbolic link to systemctl in some Linux distributions.